 - Season everything with olive oil, salt and black pepper.
 Rub a mixture of lemon juice, garlic and herbs all over the hens.

-- Place the sheet pan in the oven and roast for about 30 minutes at 425 degrees F. The internal temperature should be 165 degrees F.
+- Roast for about 30 minutes at 425 degrees F. The internal temperature should be 165 degrees F.

-Spatchcocking is when you remove the backbone of a game hen, regular chicken or turkey so that it lays flat.
+Spatchcocking is the method of removing the backbone of a game hen, regular chicken or turkey so that it lies flat.

 Benefits of spatchcocking: